violentmonkey/violentmonkey.github.io/src/pages/posts/How-to-edit-scripts-with-your-favorite-editor/index.md

 Known issues
 ---
 - In Firefox Violentmonkey is not allowed to access local files, so we have to start a local HTTP server for tracking.
 See [this on bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1266960).
+- The older the file is, the more seldom a browser will query it.
+See [this Violentmonkey's issue](https://github.com/violentmonkey/violentmonkey/issues/460#issuecomment-434335758).